 Myth #6: You will spend all your time in the kitchen chopping vegetables and dehydrating foods for hours on end.

 Well, you could.
 But who wants to do that?
 Salads, smoothies and many raw soups are quick to prepare.
-Realizing that many people get frustrated with complex recipes, I've selected and created the raw food recipes on this site precisely because they don't require fancy and expensive equipment and hours of preparation time.
+Realizing that many people get frustrated with complex recipes, I've selected and created the raw vegan food recipes on this site precisely because they don't require fancy and expensive equipment and hours of preparation time.

 That being said, investing in a food processor will save you many hours of chopping and grating.
 If you're serious about raw foods, I recommend you at least invest in a blender and a food processor.
 You may find that eventually, you will want to purchase a dehydrator and a juicer as well.